Rock of the Westies: Background

 For the recording of Rock of the Westies, John dismissed drummer Nigel Olsson and bassist Dee Murray from his band, reportedly desiring a change in sound from his previous album, Captain Fantastic and the Brown Dirt Cowboy.
 Guitarist Davey Johnstone and percussionist Ray Cooper remained from the previous lineup, with the addition of drummer Roger Pope (a session musician on Empty Sky) and bassist Kenny Passarelli.
-John also added his friend Caleb Quaye as a guitarist and James Newton Howard on synthesizers.
+John also added his friend and extensive prior collaborator Caleb Quaye as a second guitarist and James Newton Howard on synthesizers.
 The album was produced by Gus Dudgeon.

 The title is a play on the phrase "West of the Rockies", a nod to the Caribou Ranch studio in Nederland, Colorado.
 Upon its release, Rock of the Westies became the second consecutive Elton John album to debut at the top of the Billboard 200, following Captain Fantastic (the first ever album to debut at #1).
 It was the last in a string of six straight US #1 studio albums, starting in 1972 with Honky Chateau.

 Amongst other guests, funk-rock group Labelle and pop singer Kiki Dee provide backing vocals.